css-materials/course-site/content/syllabus/data-structures/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Introduce and R Data Structures and practice manipulating them."
+summary: "Overview of R Data Structures and practice manipulating them."

 # Location of event.
 location: ""